-We are required to submit claims data to the Colorado Department of Health Care Policy and Financing regarding payment of substance use disorder services.
-If you submit claims to Colorado Access that are protected by 42 CFR Part 2, we expect you to obtain the necessary consent authorizing this disclosure and to keep the original signed copy in the member's records.
-If you have questions about our privacy policies, please contact our privacy official at 855-879-8286, or by email at compliance@coaccess.com.
+We are required to submit claims data to HCPF regarding payment of substance use disorder services.
+If you submit claims to Colorado Access that are protected by 42 CFR Part 2, you must obtain the necessary consent authorizing this disclosure and to keep the original signed copy in the member's records.
+If you have questions about our privacy policies, please contact our privacy official at 855-879-8286 or by email at compliance@coaccess.com.
 You can find more information at coaccess.com/about/compliance.